lmickes/pyWitness/manual/source/introduction.rst

    All plots and diagrams are made using pyWitness.
 The scripts used to make the plots are located in ``pyWitness/manual/source/figures/``

-Eye witness memory research
+Eyewitness memory research
 ---------------------------

-Reciever operator characteristic (ROC)
+Receiver operator characteristic (ROC)
 --------------------------------------

 There are pacakges in R and Matlab to calculating pAUCs, smoothing ROCS, statistically comparing ROCs,etc.